pbiswas33/ai-school-tech-writer/README.md

 Fix for - improper assignment

 The code changes in this commit fix an issue with improper assignment in the `utility.py` file.
 The `call_openai` function now correctly uses the response from the AI client for parsing instead of the input messages.

+Please let me know if you need any further assistance.